6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: SAGIN Channel Measurements and Models

 \section{SAGIN Channel Measurements and Models}

 One of the 6G usage scenarios is ubiquitous connectivity by addressing the challenges of connectivity, coverage, capacity, data rate and the mobility of terminals \cite{VISION}.
 One focus of this usage scenario is to address presently uncovered or scarcely covered areas, and SAGIN is considered a resolution to achieve worldwide coverage.
+Recently, the Working Party 4B of the ITU-R Study Group 4 (ITU-R SG4) held its 56th plenary session, where it discussed the time planning for satellite technology standards for 6G and determined the initial work plan \cite{SG4}.
 SAGIN is an integration of satellite systems, aerial networks, and terrestrial communications.
 Thus in SAGIN, channel characteristics in the communication scenarios of different segments (space, air and ground) should be considered.
 However, due to the long propagation distance and high node mobility, SAGIN channel characteristics are distinctly different from those of the traditional terrestrial channels \cite{LiuJJ2018}.
-Thus in this section, we review and introduce the present research on channel measurements, characteristics, and models of SAGIN.
+Thus in this section, the present research on channel measurements, characteristics, and models of SAGIN is reviewed.
 Since terrestrial systems have been discussed in the above sections, this section is focused more on the SG and AG scenarios.
 In addition, a brief summary and potential future research directions are provided.